gflow913-gif/codenight99-bot/README.md

-# 99 Days in Forest - Discord Code Scraper Bot
+# 99 Nights in Forest - Discord Code Scraper Bot

-A Discord bot that automatically searches the web for new "99 Days in Forest" (Roblox game) redeem codes and notifies you when they're found.
+A Discord bot that automatically searches the web for new "99 Nights in Forest" (Roblox game) redeem codes and notifies you when they're found.

 ## Features